vialoh/trip-emissions/README.md

     Automatically fixes all auto-fixable code based on our linting rules.

+- **`npm test`**

+    Launches the test runner in the interactive watch mode.

+    See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 - **`npm start`**

     Runs the app in the development mode with hot reloading enabled.